-Of course, trade agreements don't prevent dumping with countries outside of the treaties.
+Trade agreements don't prevent dumping with countries outside of the treaties.
 That's when countries take more extreme measures.
 Anti-dumping duties or tariffs remove the main advantage of dumping.
 A country can add an extra duty, or tax, on imports of goods that it considers to be involved in dumping.

 The WTO is specific in its definition of dumping.
 First, a country must prove that dumping harmed its local industry.
 It must also show that the price of the dumped import is much lower than the exporter's domestic price.
 The WTO asks for three calculations of this price:

 - The price in the exporter’s domestic market.